 The Awara mattress is made with natural, sustainable materials that resist common allergens and provide relief for allergy sufferers.
 The mattress comes with a 365-night trial, so you can see how it performs throughout peak allergy season and beyond.

 The organic cotton and New Zealand wool cover on the Awara mattress is breathable and moisture-wicking.
 This layer naturally resists dust mites.
-Beneath the cover is four inches of natural Dunlop latex, which is hypoallergenic and breathable.
+Beneath the cover is 4 inches of natural Dunlop latex, which is hypoallergenic and breathable.
 Latex resists the buildup of mold, mildew, and dust mites.
 This layer is thicker than the average hybrid comfort layer and provides ample pressure relief and bounce.

 A base of pocketed coils provides stability and support.
 The core is responsive and keeps the spine aligned while relieving pressure points.
 The coils are individually encased to minimize motion transfer.